SimplySly/ShoppingApp/README.md

 3. Configure user secrets for the Web project:

    - In Solution Explorer, right-click the ShoppingApp.Web project and choose "Manage User Secrets".
-   - Add the following secrets (example format) — only add the Jwt secret key and the database connection string to user secrets.
-Do NOT add Jwt:Issuer or Jwt:Audience to user secrets; those remain in ShoppingApp.Web/appsettings.json.
+   - Add the following secrets (example format)

    {
 	 "ConnectionStrings": {